jbertrand89/matching_based_fsar/README.md

 done
 ```

+Note that the classifier-based approach doesn't use additional models, and train a new classifier
+for each test episode.

-### Download pre-saved test episodes
+### Download test episodes

-For reproducibility, we pre-saved the 10k test episodes for the datasets:
+For reproducibility, we pre-saved the 10k test episodes that were used in the paper, for each of the
+following datasets:
 * Something-Something v2, the few-shot split
 * Kinetics-100, the few-shot split
 * UCF101, the few-shot split